haskell/hackage-security/README.md

     , "expires"     : EXPIRES
     , "targets"     : {}
     , "delegations" : {
-          "keys"  : []
+          "keys"  : <Hackage trustee keys>
-        , "roles" : [{
+        , "roles" : [
-               "name"      : "*/targets.json"
+              { "name"      : "targets/*/targets.json"
               , "keyids"    : <top-level target keys>
               , "threshold" : THRESHOLD
-             , "paths"     : "*/*/*"
+              , "paths"     : "targets/*/*/*"
-            }]
               }
+            , { "name"      : "targets/*/*/revisions.json"
+              , "keyids"    : <Hackage trustee key IDs>
+              , "threshold" : THRESHOLD
+              , "paths"     : "targets/*/*/*.cabal"
+              }
+            ]
+    }
 , "signatures" : <signatures from top level target keys>
 }
 ```

+As for the per-package `targets.json`, this lists two pieces of information:

-This lists that any path at all (such as `/Foo/1.0/Foo-1.0.gz`) will have
+1. Any path at all (such as `targets/Foo/1.0/Foo-1.0.gz`) will have it's
-it's delegation information in `Foo/targets.json`.
+   delegation information in `targets/Foo/targets.json`.
+This means that we
+   then further delegate per package to the package maintainers.

-Note that this does not introduce any new keys; this file is signed by the
+2. In addition, any `.cabal` file can be signed by the Hackage trustees.
+   By listing this at the top-level, we only need to list the valid Hackage
+   trustee key IDs once at top-level, rather than having to update each
+   package whenever we add a new Hackage trustee (of course, we might still have
+   to resign when we rotate trustee IDs, but that's inevitable.)

-Hackage admins (using off-line top-level target keys), and delegates to files
+This file is signed by the Hackage admins (using off-line top-level target
-signed with those same keys.
-The point of this delegation is not security, but
+keys), and delegates to per-package `targets.json` files signed with those same
+keys.
+The point of this delegation is not security, but rather to reduce the
-rather to reduce the granularity of the files that require updating whenever we
+granularity of the files that require updating whenever we update something.
-update something.

 The way we've set things up, when a brand new package is introduced to Hackage,
 the Hackage admins need to sign only a single `targets.json` file
 (`NewFoo/targets.json`); similarly, for every new version that is added, authors
 only need to sign `NewFoo/2.0/targets.json` (and trustees only need to sign the
 `revisions.json` file when they make add a new `.cabal` file revision).

+TODO: The threshold for Hackage trustees should probably be set to 1, but we
+might want to be able to override this for specific more sensitive packages;
+indeed, for some packages we may want to disable trustee signing completely.
+If we want that, we might want to some sort 'priority' scheme for delegation
+rules; the TUF spec mentions that this might be desirable but does not make
+any specific recommendations.

 ### Snapshot